lwdjohari/nvql/README.md

   // Only clusters, DB server declaration and dialect that are DB Specific
   // For NvQL executions are abstracted through unified API.

-  // Connect to standalone Postgress DB Server
+  // Connect to standalone Postgres DB Server
   // Connection pool with 5 connections standby, max 10 connections auto clusters = {postgres::PgClusterConfig(
       "db-example", "the-user", "the-password", "localhost", 5433)};